Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Introduction

-Although modern CNNs are able to extract relevant features from the raw dermoscopic images and classify them without the need of lesions or their attributes segmentation map, it has been shown that incorporating that information can significantly improve lesion classification task \cite{yu2017automated,diaz2018dermaknet}.
-Yu et al. \cite{yu2017automated} showed that incorporating lesion mask can elevate lesion classification and they achieved 1\textsuperscript{st} rank in the ISIBI2016: Melanoma Recognition challenge.
-Moreover, Gonzalez Diaz \cite{diaz2018dermaknet} proposed a lesion classification framework that incorporates both lesion segmentation and attributes probability maps.
-He was able to achieve state-of-the-art results using only one single model by adding this additional information.
-Such researches and their promising results prove the importance of lesion mask and its attributes segmentation tasks.
+Although modern CNNs are able to extract relevant features from the raw dermoscopic images and classify them without the need of lesions or their attributes segmentation map \cite{litjens2017survey}, it has been shown that incorporating additional information can significantly improve lesion classification task \cite{yu2017TMI,diaz2018dermaknet}.
+Yu et al. \cite{yu2017TMI} showed that incorporating lesion mask can elevate lesion classification and they achieved 1\textsuperscript{st} rank in the ISIC2016: Melanoma Recognition challenge.
+Moreover, Gonzalez Diaz \cite{diaz2018dermaknet} proposed a lesion classification framework that incorporates both lesion segmentation and attributes probability maps which was able to achieve state-of-the-art results using only one single model by adding this additional information.
+Such researches and their promising results prove the importance of lesion mask and its attributes segmentation tasks for diagnosis purposes.

-There are several methods introduced in the literature to address lesion segmentation.
-Some of them are based on thresholding algorithms \cite{emre2013lesion}, some followed region based methods \cite{emre2008border} and researches that proposed a hybrid method by combining thresholding and active contours \cite{tajeddin2016general}.
-Dealing with lesion segmentation as a saliency detection problem has also been exploited several times \cite{jahanifar2018supervised}.
-However, the most recent successful approaches were based on deep convolutional neural networks (CNNs) \cite{yuan2017improving,yu2017automated,diaz2018dermaknet,esteva2017dermatologist}.
-To have a more comprehensive review of different lesion segmentation algorithms, enthusiastic readers can refer to \cite{oliveira2016computational}.
+There are various hurdles in automatic analysis of dermoscopic images due to the artefact in image capturing setup, sample preparations and lesion appearance itself.
+During image capturing from skin lesion samples using a dermatoscope different image artifact can affect the output quality.
+These artefacts are hair occlusion, color charts, ruler markers, low image contrast and sharpness, uneven illumination, gel bubbles, marker annotations, clothing obstacles, color inconstancy, and lens artifact (dark corners).
+Besides, skin lesions can show large variability in appearance based on their type.
+Severe cases may have fuzzy borders, complex or vague texture, low contrast against the skin, amorphous geometry, and multi-colored face.
+Therefore, designing a general algorithm to overcome all these hurdles is hardly achievable.
+Attribute segmentation task is even more challenging due to their small structures and weak appearance.